LLNL/sundials/doc/arkode/guide/source/Usage/ERKStep_c_interface/User_callable.rst

 ------------------------------------------------------

-.. c:function:: void* ERKStepCreate(ARKRhsFn f, realtype t0, N_Vector y0, SUNContext sunctx)
+.. c:function:: void* ERKStepCreate(ARKRhsFn f, sunrealtype t0, N_Vector y0, SUNContext sunctx)

    This function allocates and initializes memory for a problem to be solved using the ERKStep time-stepping module in ARKODE.